 Kaiser mental health workers call off Tuesday strike

-The union representing Kaiser Permanente mental health therapists in Sonoma County has called off a statewide strike scheduled for Tuesday that would have affected nearly 100 local workers.
+The union representing Kaiser Permanente mental health therapists in Sonoma County has called off a statewide strike scheduled for Tuesday that would have affected an estimated 100 local workers.

 Following progress at the bargaining table in recent weeks, the bargaining teams representing 4,000 Kaiser mental health clinicians and health care professionals throughout California voted unanimously Sunday to call off an open-ended strike scheduled to begin Tuesday.
 Key state legislators had challenged the union Friday to resume negotiations and reach a settlement.

 “Kaiser’s last offer is better than before our members authorized an open-ended strike last month,” NUHW president Sal Rosselli said in a statement.
 “We feel that a settlement is within reach, and remain ready to work with Kaiser on a fair contract.”